cucumber-rs/cucumber/book/src/Features.md

 Since it's repeated in every scenario, this is an indication that those steps are not essential to describe the scenarios, so they are _incidental details_.
 You can literally move such `Given` steps to background, by grouping them under a `Background` section.

+A `Background` allows you to add some context to the scenarios that follow it.
+It can contain one or more steps, which are run before each scenario, but after any [`Before` hooks](#before-hook).

 ```gherkin
 Feature: Animal feature